AirWalk-Digital/airview/packages/airview-cms/README.md

 The core functionality of the CMS is to provide data for a specific markdown document (body and frontmatter).
 You can choose to get a static representation of this data, or a contextual version.
 Static data is read only, contextual data allows both read and write.

-The recommended approach to writing your app is to identify the current page your user is requesting and set the cms equal to the entry ID for that page.
+The recommended approach to writing your app is to identify the current page your user is requesting and set the cms context equal to the entry ID for that page.
 Once set, the CMS will fetch the data for the given entry ID and setup the CMS to allow editing of the frontmatter and markdown body.

 Airview CMS exports a utility hook to allow you to set the CMS context, `useSetCmsContext`.
 The hook accepts an entryId, which is [collection name]/[entry name].
 The hook will return frontmatter for the markdown file, a set of booleans relating to the fetch state of the data and an error object (if applicable).